viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. In the [Viam app](https://app.viam.com), navigate to the [**Datasets**](https://app.viam.com/data/datasets) subtab and select the dataset you created.
 1. Select an image you want to use in your ML model.
 1. In the **Actions** pane on the right-hand side, select the **Bounding box** mode, enter a new label that describes the object in the image you want to detect, then draw a bounding box over the image on the right-hand side.
+   The example below shows adding the `viam-figure` label to an image, with a rectangular bounding box drawn around it.

    {{< imgproc src="/tutorials/filtered-camera-module/draw-bounding-box.png" alt="A selected image from the data tab, where the 'viam-figure' label has been added and a bounding box has been drawn around just the matching portion of the image " resize="400x" >}}